jyesawtellrickson/facebook-chatbot/README.md

 # Facebook Messenger Bot

-This example project creates a Facebook Messenger bot, completely mirroring the quickstart located in [Messenger Platform docs](https://developers.facebook.com/docs/messenger-platform/guides/quick-start).
+This bot is built off the example project located in [Messenger Platform docs](https://developers.facebook.com/docs/messenger-platform/guides/quick-start).

-It's an echo bot that responds to a user's message by repeating their message back to them.
-It also sends a generic template when a message with "generic" text is received.
+It's a bot that helps users to discover catering options for their event.
+It can send a few different template types, helping the user to see caterers, menu options, reviews and photos.
 This project is not dependent on any external libraries and can easily be extended.

 ![](https://cdn.gomix.com/ca73ace5-3fff-4b8f-81c5-c64452145271%2FmessengerBotGIF.gif)